Wormii/02-Homework/README.md

 - Consolidated several main content classes while retaining their unique ids to preserve navbar function
 - Further consolidated latter main content classes into a section html semantic element
 - Simplified footer class into a footer semantic element
+- Added comments to the css to make it quicker to read at a glance